passport/www.passportjs.org/books/tutorials/email/README.md

 and [Git](https://git-scm.com/), as well as an editor and terminal of your choosing.
 Take a moment to set up these tools if you have not already done so.

+You'll also need a [SendGrid](https://sendgrid.com/) account.
+If you don't already have one, sign up now.
+This tutorial can be completed using SendGrid's free plan.

 Let's get started!

 We are going to start with a starter app, which has all the scaffolding needed